Cholecystectomy — Gallbladder Removal

-People with gallbladder disease are usually instructed to avoid foods rich in fat.
+People with gallbladder disease are usually instructed to avoid foods that are rich in fat.
 This is because fatty food either precipitates the symptoms of gallbladder disease or worsens the symptoms.
 Once a diseased gallbladder is removed, the symptoms which are precipitated by a fatty meal usually do not occur.
 So most of the time, the surgeon who operates on the individual does not give advice regarding any specific cholecystectomy diet after gallbladder removal.

-In a normal individual who has an intact gallbladder, the secretion and flow of bile is under the control of a hormone called cholecystokinin.
+In a healthy individual who has an intact gallbladder, the secretion and flow of bile is under the control of a hormone called cholecystokinin.
 Once the gallbladder is removed, this hormone no longer controls the flow of bile.
 It has been found that after gallbladder removal the flow of bile is continuous.
 Moreover, the 24 hour bile output is increased in persons who have had their gallbladder removed compared to those who have an intact gallbladder.
 The increased amount of bile salts thus secreted enters the large intestine, causing diarrhea.

-Appropriate Diet After Gallbladder Removal
+What Is An Appropriate Diet After Gallbladder Removal?